-I will also note here that food and camping fuel are also obviously pretty crucial on a long road trip, but luckily they are very easy items to find and store, even in the most remote areas of Canada.
+- I will also note here that food and camping fuel are also obviously pretty crucial on a long road trip, but luckily they are very easy items to find and store, even in the most remote areas of Canada.

 If you’ve never been on a long road trip or backpacking adventure, you may not immediately think of water as something difficult to find.
 Bottled water is of course freely available in shops, but a collection of bottles is both wasteful and bulky.
 Instead, buy a large water storage container from Canadian Tire or Walmart and fill it up en route.

-Recommendations for filling up a 20L container:
+Recommendations for filling up a 10 or 20-litre water container:

-Provincial, National or Regional Parks – We had great success with Provincial Parks with campgrounds and/or significant visitor services (think nature trails, picnic areas etc).
+Provincial, National or Regional Parks – We have great success with Provincial Parks with campgrounds and/or significant visitor services (think nature trails, picnic areas etc).
 The tap may be in the day-use area or in the campground itself.
 Again, since we only needed a small amount we never had any problems.
-Note that the taps are usually turned off in September/October for the winter.
+Note that the taps are usually turned off in September/October for winter.

 RV Parks/Campgrounds – RV Parks usually charge for showers on top of the parking rates.
-Knowing this, we would stop at an RV Park and ask to use the showers.
+Knowing this, we sometimes stop at an RV Park and ask to use the showers.
 Some RV Parks do not want non-staying visitors coming in and using the facilities so don’t take it personally if they say no.

-Marinas – If you’re travelling near the ocean, a marina is usually a surefire place to find showers.
+Marinas – If you’re travelling near the ocean, a marina is usually a surefire place to find public showers.
 Sometimes they are only available for use by members, but if you manage to speak to a staff member they may be fine with it.
 Again, tokens and/or change are usually needed and the shower will be timed.